What to bring

 - Private Health Insurance details

 Specialist appointments are usually made several weeks or months in advance.
+You will receive a text reminder 1-3 days prior to your appointment.
 Please ring immediately if you are not able to keep your appointment.
 Late cancellations and failure to attend appointments mean other patients waiting for appointments cannot be offered earlier times.
 Inevitably, some patients have more complex problems that take longer to deal with than had been anticipated.
 We apologise if we keep you waiting for this reason.

 We do ask that you arrive on time.
 If you are running late then many other patients may be inconvenienced during the day.
 We may not be able to see you if you arrive after your scheduled appointment time.
 New patients please arrive a few minutes before your scheduled appointment.
 You may wish to ring to check that we are running on time.